 Business owners have had success tackling labor shortages.
 The most effective strategy according to our respondents was to increase wages, which corresponds with what experts say.
 In fact, some would go so far as to say that since there has been no appreciable rise in wages, the U.S. is not actually in a labor shortage.
 Whether or not the entire nation is feeling a labor pinch is not our ultimate concern.
 We’re most interested in how your business is doing and what we can do to help.

 At Skynova we have one goal in mind: to help small businesses simplify and streamline the billing process so you can get paid faster.
-We provide online software to help small businesses with their invoicing, accounting, time sheets and more.
+We provide professional templates to help small businesses with their invoicing, accounting, timesheets and more.
 We also share in-depth articles like the one you just read about topics of interest.
 These usually have a business or workplace angle and often explore the intersection of business and other areas of society, like technology, politics, sports, or health.
 We conduct surveys and delve into statistics and research to uncover informative findings that we believe will help you and your business thrive.

 We surveyed 526 business owners and high-level managers involved in hiring about their experiences with labor shortages, both currently and in the past.
 Respondents were 59.9% men and 39.7% women.
 Two respondents were nonbinary.
 The average age of respondents was 38.4.